aramisgithub/questpresentation/document.md

 ## Odyssey

-- Athena, the Goddess of wisdom, crafts, and battle is Odysseus' guide.
-She wants to help Odysseus, though she has been instructed not to.
-She takes pity on him while other gods forsake Odysseus, constantly saves him from death, and gives him guidance.
+- Athena, the Goddess of wisdom, crafts, and battle is Odysseus' guide

+- She wants to help Odysseus, though she has been instructed not to

+- She takes pity on him while other gods forsake Odysseus

+- Constantly saves him from death

+- Gives him guidance

 ## Comparison